-Congo-Kinshasa: Democratic Republic of the Congo Cholera Outbreak Is Declared Country's Worst in 25 Years
+Congo-Kinshasa: Democratic Republic of the Congo Cholera Outbreak is Declared Country's Worst in 25 Years

 “As well as calling on the government to invest in health services, clean water and proper sanitation infrastructure, we are also appealing to our international partners for funding, especially for our rapid response,” Agbor said.
 “The funding pipeline for 2026 looks very fragile, and without additional funds and coordinated action, many more lives could be lost.”

-UNICEF requires about $6 million in 2026 to ensure that the CATI mechanism is properly funded.
+UNICEF requires about $6 million in 2026 to ensure that the cholera rapid response mechanism is properly funded.